majikthise911/ML_Loan_Approver/README.md

 ## Loan Approver

-In this activity, you will build a logistic regression model that can be used to predict the loan status (approve or deny) given a set of input features.
+In this exercise I have built a logistic regression model that can be used to predict the loan status (approve or deny) given a set of input features.

 ### Instructions